bp is launching two initiatives to support essential services and frontline workers as they continue to contend with the coronavirus pandemic.

 A bp Ventures-backed company that can turn greenhouse gas emissions into everyday chemicals has found a new use for the bleach it produces – donating it to emergency responders to help keep their communities safe and healthy.

-bp invested in Carbonfree Chemicals in 2012 to support carbon capture technologies that could eventually be deployed at its oil and gas facilities.
+bp invested in Carbonfree Chemicals in 2012 to support carbon technologies that could eventually be deployed at its oil and gas facilities.

 Now, the Texas-based business has donated nearly 2,000 gallons of bleach produced at its SkyMine® carbon capture facility to emergency management departments in the San Antonio area for use as disinfectant during the coronavirus outbreak.